September 7, 2019 Officer-Involved Shooting

 The Richfield Police Department began researching body-worn cameras several years ago.
 Our department completed all legal requirements (opportunities for public comment, implementation of written policies, etc.) necessary for the acquisition of body-worn cameras well before the officer-involved shooting incident.

 The department currently has three body-worn cameras in use.
 Acquiring body-worn cameras for all Richfield police officers is part of the department’s long-term strategic plan.
-However, any body-worn camera program would require significant funding (more than $200,000, plus annual expenses, thereafter).
-Such an expense would be a drastic increase to the police budget and would need city council approval.
+However, any body-worn camera program would require significant funding (see projected expenses here).
+Such an expense would be a large increase to the police budget and would need city council approval.

 Although the City of Richfield Police Department does not currently have a department-wide use of body-worn cameras, it should be noted all patrol vehicles are equipped with advanced video camera systems.